 Shifting away from cash will make it more difficult for tax evaders to hide their income.
-This will result in increased tax collection which can be a substantial benefit in a country that is fiscally constrained.
+This will result in increased tax collection which can be a

 Saves Times and Decreases Risk

 Cashless and digital culture for transactions will be less time consuming.
 In traditional banking culture, customers are needed to be physically present in the branch for depositing money, filling taxes and other payments towards various services.
 Thus, precious time of the customer gets wasted and extra care has to be taken for transferring currency manually throughbanks.